flmmartins/containers/databases/migration-metabase/README.md

 java -jar metabase.jar load-from-h2 /tmp/metabase_prod.h2.db
 ```

-Once loaded you can start metabase: `docker-compose up -d metabase-postgres` and test it.
+Once loaded you can start metabase: `docker-compose up -d metabase-postgres` and test it by accessing `localhost:3002`

 **Using a remote postgres instead local**